 Even if any of these scenarios occurred, we still anticipate NATO and Russia would very probably try to prevent tensions from escalating into a wider conflict.
 But it is likely that NATO would deploy more forces on its eastern flank and member states in the region adopt some emergency measures, with potential operational impacts for organisations based there.
 In the absence of precedent, we assess that this would plausibly range from military deployments temporarily disrupting operations at airports, increased checks on goods and people on the borders, up to national states of emergency and closures of airspace.

 One outlier scenario that clients have raised with us relates to Moscow alleging violations of the rights of ethnic Russians in the Baltics to justify a military intervention.
 This is what it did ahead of the invasion of Ukraine in February, as well as in Crimea in 2014.
 Russian speakers account for around 34% of the population in Latvia, 30% in Estonia, and 8% in Lithuania.
 But we assess that this scenario is extremely unlikely at this stage.
-Russia’s influence over Russian ethnic minorities in the Baltics has declined in recent years, particularly after the authorities shut several Russian-language media outlets after 2014.
+Russia’s influence over Russian ethnic minorities in the Baltics has declined in recent years, particularly after the authorities shut down several Russian-language media outlets after 2014.

 Aside from the low likelihood of a military escalation involving the Baltics, the conflict in Ukraine will probably have significant impacts on the Baltic economies in the near to medium term.
-In particular we forecast damage to their export revenues and increasing costs for businesses and households alike.
+In particular, we forecast damage to their export revenues and increasing costs for businesses and households alike.
 This is because all three states are heavily exposed in terms of trade and energy dependency to the knock-on effects of Western sanctions on Russia, as well as any resulting Russian economic retaliation against them.

 We assess the Baltics are the most exposed countries in Europe to the Russian economy.
 UN data suggests that the value of total trade exchange with Russia accounts for around 5% of each country’s GDP.
-By comparison, this accounts for less than 1% for most other EU countries.
-Lithuania is probably the country that has most to lose from EU sanctions; its foreign direct investments into Russia make up almost 8% of Lithuanian GDP, according to Eurostat data.
+By comparison, this accounts for less than 1% of most other EU countries.
+Lithuania is probably the country that has the most to lose from EU sanctions; its foreign direct investments into Russia make up almost 8% of Lithuanian GDP, according to Eurostat data.

 The Baltics are also particularly vulnerable to disruptions to oil and gas flows from Russia, and resulting hikes in energy prices.
 Russia accounts for between 40-90% of natural gas imports, and between 20-70% of oil imports for the three countries.
-According to analysis by Statista, a database company, as a result of the rise in oil prices, people in the three Baltic countries need to pay among the highest share of their monthly wage for fuel (4.5-5%) in Europe.
+According to an analysis by Statista, a database company, as a result of the rise in oil prices, people in the three Baltic countries need to pay the highest share of their monthly wage for fuel (4.5-5%) in Europe.
 Persistently higher-than-average energy prices in the near term are highly likely to contribute to pressure on households and businesses in the region.

-Despite this, we do not anticipate that the economic repercussions of the war in Ukraine will raise what we currently assess to be the low risk of civil unrest in the three Baltic states in the coming months.
+Despite this, we do not anticipate that the economic repercussions of the war in Ukraine will raise what we currently assess to be a low risk of civil unrest in the three Baltic states in the coming months.
 Unions and activist groups in each are reasonably likely to mobilise against the rise in energy prices and more broadly costs of living in the near term.
-Similar protests have taken place in recent weeks in several European countries, including in Estonia.
+Similar protests have taken place in recent weeks in several European countries, including Estonia.
 But recently-approved compensation and subsidy measures will probably mitigate the pressure on low-income households.